Welcome to the first episode of my “Nagano Trip”!!!

 At the top of the castle, you will see all the scenery from every direction.

-In every direction, you will see views of the mountain range so called “Japan Alps”.
+You will see views of the mountain range so called “Japan Alps”.
 It is so cool!

 Let`s try Local Food!